mala-project/mala/docs/source/basic_usage/more_data.rst

 files a number of times - instead, we can use the reduced ``.json`` files if we let them be created by the ``DataConverter`` class.

-Once data is provided, the conversion itself is simply.
+Once data is provided, the conversion itself is simple.

       .. code-block:: python